 For caregivers that wear their scope around their necks all day long, this is yet another benefit of opting for the Lightweight II.

-The Lightweight II S.E is the best way to experience Littmann quality, at an extremely budget friendly price-point.
-Be under no allusions as to the functionality here however.
+The Lightweight II S.E is the best way to experience Littmann quality, at an extremely budget-friendly price-point.
+Be under no illusions as to the functionality here, however.

 As an instrument designed for blood pressure assessment and basic physical examination, you will not go wrong.
-If you need anything more detailed than that, you should look eslewhere.
+If you need anything more detailed than that, you should look elsewhere.

 4. 3M Littmann Cardiology IV Diagnostic Stethoscope (Best for Critical Care)

 From one end of the Littmann quality scale to the other.

 Where the Lightweight II S.E is designed as an entry-level stethoscope, the Cardiology IV is one of the highest grade diagnosis instruments currently available.